Submit News

 Now, she's writing historical mysteries, starring Eliza Hamilton (yes, Founding Father Alexander’s wife!).
 Her next book, “The Widow Hamilton,” is the second in the series and launches in February 2026.

-And she publishes her own e-newsletter, meets her fans at conferences, speaks on literature panels, and teaches writing classes.
-“I’ve been a storyteller since I could talk,” she recalls.
+And she publishes her own e-newsletter, meets her fans at conferences, speaks on literature panels, is a guest on podcasts, and teaches writing classes.
+“I’ve been a storyteller since I could talk,” Bryan recalls.
 “I guess storytelling is just a part of my DNA!”

 Photo by Sudha Kamath